risa1796/Apples_Tomatoes_ImageClassification/README.md

 # Apples_Tomatoes_ImageClassification

 Apple or Tomato?
-Binary Image Classification [TESNORFLOW]
+Binary Image Classification [TENSORFLOW]

 In this project, we will make a binary classification model that can identify whether it is an apple or a tomato in the image.
 Apples and tomatoes share some common characteristics such as the round shape or the red color.